-It is touching for one to cry for children killed from gun violence.
+It is touching and appropriate that we cry for children killed from gun violence.
 But somehow, there is a disproportionate level of attention given to refugee children.
-The conversation about these children is radically different since U.S. citizen children are seen as innocent whereas refugee children are seen as criminals.
+The conversation about these children is radically different, since children who are U.S. citizens are seen as innocent, whereas refugee children are seen as criminals.

-Are people aware that natives and indigenous people also exist outside U.S. borders?
-Indigenous rights are immigrant rights and vice versa, the current refugee crisis in Central America’s Northern Triangle has displaced and affected indigenous people at higher rates than any other groups.
+Are people aware that Native and Indigenous people also exist outside U.S. borders?
+Indigenous rights are immigrant rights and vice versa.
+The current refugee crisis in Central America’s Northern Triangle has displaced and affected Indigenous people at higher rates than any other groups.

-How come LGBTQ mainstream organizations have not put substantial resources behind the clear connection that LGBTQ rights are immigrant rights, knowing that there are over 267,000 undocumented LGBTQ people living in the U.S.?
+How come LGBTQ mainstream organizations have not put substantial resources behind the clear connection between LGBTQ rights and immigrant rights, knowing there are over 267,000 undocumented LGBTQ people living in the U.S.?

-Honestly, there is a lot of self-serving liberation initiatives that reinforce a trickle down approach to equity.
+Honestly, there are a lot of self-serving liberation initiatives that reinforce a trickle-down approach to equity.

-A very old yet effective tactic of the oppressor is to pin communities against communities so we take our focus away from the real root-causes of oppression.
-If we are looking to win the fight against structural oppression, we must have a conversation about the relative privilege that comes from living and operating within the U.S. Also within this framework, the role citizenship plays in sidelining those who are most disproportionately affected by state sanctioned violence and the social constructs exacerbating inequities across demographics is key in addressing an issue like gun violence.
+A very old yet effective tactic of the oppressor is to pin communities against each other so we take our focus away from the real root causes of oppression.
+If we are looking to win the fight against structural oppression, we must have a conversation about the relative privilege that comes from living and operating within the U.S. Relatedly, the role citizenship plays in sidelining those most disproportionately affected by state-sanctioned violence and inequity is key in addressing an issue like gun violence.

 We cannot speak about gun control when we are deporting immigrant children to places where the U.S. has and continues to fund terror.
-There is a refugee humanitarian crisis taking place and divesting of people with legitimate claims to asylum, both under U.S. law and international law, only highlights the mixed messages, competing priorities, and hypocrisy from the U.S. government and civil society.
+There is a refugee humanitarian crisis taking place.
+Barring people with legitimate claims to asylum, both under U.S. law and international law, only highlights the mixed messages, competing priorities, and hypocrisy from the U.S. government and civil society.

 The current presidential administration mourns the lives of children who died due to gun violence, but there is little to no attention placed on the fact that the U.S. is the largest exporter of weapons.

 Deep in this fight to regulate gun violence is an entrenched for-profit business that benefits from both the selling of guns in the U.S. and abroad.
-Therefore, with no doubt, the U.S. government, U.S. businesses, and U.S. citizens are complicit in the injustices and exacerbated gun violence abroad, which has directly contributed to larger waves of migration and the current humanitarian refugee crisis.
+The U.S. government, businesses, and citizens are complicit in exacerbated gun violence abroad, which has directly contributed to larger waves of migration and the current humanitarian refugee crisis.

-There are over 11.2 million undocumented immigrants living in the U.S. and we are also being affected and killed by U.S. manufactured guns used both by state representatives and civilians.
-With a growing record of over 2.5 million deportations, the Obama Administration accounts for the largest number of deported people in the history of the U.S. all presidents combined.
+There are over 11.2 million undocumented immigrants living in the U.S. We are also being affected and killed by U.S.-manufactured guns used both by state representatives and civilians.
+With a growing record of over 2.5 million deportations, the Obama Administration accounts for the largest number of deported people in the history of the U.S., all presidents combined.